 The most known part of shapeless, probably the one most widely used, is

-HList, a heterogenous list.
-This is basically generalization of tuples and allows constructs like:
+HList, a heterogeneous list.
+This is basically a generalization of tuples and allows constructs like:

 and then it allows operations that are not allowed on tuples, like

 HLists be useful?
 Whenever you’d like to use tuples, but don’t know their sizes or miss some functionality on them.
-They have been found useful in spray routing classes, which every scala progammer is for sure familiar with.
+They have been found useful in spray routing classes, which every Scala programmer is for sure familiar with.
 Let’s try to mimic them using shapeless and then look closer at some aspects.
 First, some basic building blocks with obvious purpose:

 Now, lets define our own simplified

 Two lines that I’d like the reader to concentrate on first are

 as they make use of the very important and omnipresent concept of shapeless, that is providing implicit evidences for types and relationships between them.
 Here, with